syncfusion/blazor-docs/src/treemap/treemap/legend.md

 </SfTreeMap>
 ```

-> Refer [code block](#default-legend) to know the property value of **Cars**.
+> Refer to the [code block](#default-legend) to know about the property value of **Cars**.

 ![TreeMap with interactive legend](images/Legend/InteractiveLegend.png)

 ## Position and Alignment

-The legend position is used to place legend in various positions.
+The legend position is used to place the legend in various positions.
 Based on the legend position, the legend item will be aligned.
 For example, if the position is [`Top`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html#Syncfusion_Blazor_TreeMap_LegendPosition_Top) or [`Bottom`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html#Syncfusion_Blazor_TreeMap_LegendPosition_Bottom), the legend items are placed by rows.
 If the position is [`Left`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html#Syncfusion_Blazor_TreeMap_LegendPosition_Left) or [`Right`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LegendPosition.html#Syncfusion_Blazor_TreeMap_LegendPosition_Right), the legend items are placed by columns.

 The following options are available to customize the legend position: